 In this architecture, data originates from two possible sources:

 After ingestion from either source, based on the latency requirements of the message, data is put either into the hot path or the cold path.
 The hot path uses streaming input, which can handle a continuous dataflow, while the cold path is a batch process, loading the data on a schedule you determine.

 You can use Stackdriver Logging to ingest logging events generated by standard operating system logging facilities.
-Stackdriver logging is available in a number of Compute Engine environments by default, including the standard images, and can also be installed on many operating systems by using the Stackdriver Logging Agent.
-The logging agent is the default logging sink for App Engine and Kubernetes Engine.
+Stackdriver Logging is available in a number of Compute Engine environments by default, including the standard images, and can also be installed on many operating systems by using the Stackdriver Logging Agent.
+The logging agent is the default logging sink for App Engine and Google Kubernetes Engine.

 In the hot path, critical logs required for monitoring and analysis of your

 services are selected by specifying a filter in the

 Stackdriver Logging sink